15 Essential Time Management Skills for Work-Life Balance

 Another way to reduce distractions is to create a distraction-free environment for yourself, whether by working in a quiet room or using tools like website blockers on your computer.
 Making a conscious effort to minimize distractions will help you to be more productive and efficient with your time.

 It’s no secret that multitasking will result in less productivity than focusing on one task at a time.
 So, to be more productive, it’s important to learn to focus on one task before moving on to the next one.

 One of the best ways to do this is to use the Pomodoro Technique.
 This technique involves working on one task for 25 minutes and then having a 5-minute break.
 After repeating this four times, you can take a longer break of around 20 minutes.
-The popular technique is a great way to stay focused and prevent burnout.
+Using a Pomodoro app is a great way to stay focused and prevent burnout.